vivekiyer7/OnlineRecipe/README.md

 ## License

-This project is licensed under the [GNU General Public License v3.0](LICENSE).
+This repo is published under the [GNU General Public License v3.0](LICENSE) meaning you are free to use it, modify it, share it, and share your modifications as long as you grant the same licence to others.